Moderator, Journalist, Writer and AI+ 2023 Host

 5. Why should we, or should we not, be afraid of AI?

 We should be afraid IF humanity proves unable to control the use of AI – but then again, AI should be used to our benefit.
 And with “our”, I mean the globe – including all living species, not only humans.
 If AI can help us take care of our world, there should be nothing to fear.

 6. Which field, in your opinion, has the most to benefit from AI – and why?

-Will hopefully be able to say more about that after May 20th - but I guess within transportation at least.
+Will hopefully be able to say more about that after the AI+ conference – but I guess within transportation at least.
 And health, maybe?

 7. How should the use of AI develop in the future?

 8. Why should participants tune in during AI+?

 Being the moderator of the whole thing, I hope I can build a bridge between the speakers and the audience.